IAMAS students come from various regions and have diverse areas of expertise.

 - Fields of expertise: Art, design, video, music, photography, engineering, computer networks, architecture, aesthetics, communication

-- Where they come from: Gifu, Aichi, Osaka, Tokyo, Saitama, Kagawa, Nigata, Fukushima, Akita, Miyazaki, Hokkaido, Nagano, Okinawa, Korea, and more
+- Where they come from: Gifu, Aichi, Osaka, Tokyo, Saitama, Kagawa, Nigata, Fukushima, Akita, Miyazaki, Hokkaido, Nagano, Okinawa, Korea, China, and more

 - Research Student: These students research at IAMAS for a year, as a general rule, under the guidance of a faculty advisor.
 Upon completing a report, they receive a certificate affirming they have completed their program.